YashdalfTheGray/jsmn-wasm/README.md

 You can write code in any language if there is a transpiler that can take it down to highly optimized javscript.

-Enscripten is an LLVM based tool that takes C or C++ code and turns it into the javascript code mentioned above.
+Enscripten is an LLVM based tool that takes C or C++ code and turns it into the JavaScript code mentioned above.
 Then this code can be run using asm.js which is a polyfill that can be pulled in.

 WebAssembly is expected to be an optimized, agreed upon standards-based implementation of ASM.js